Shut Up and Drive: Production and release

 "Shut Up and Drive" was produced by Carl Sturken and Evan Rogers, and its composition is credited to Sturken and Rogers as well as the members of New Order (Bernard Sumner, Peter Hook, Stephen Morris and Gillian Gilbert), whose 1983 song "Blue Monday" forms a partial basis for the song.
 Al Hemberger recorded the song at Sunwatch in Saint James, Barbados and The Loft Recording Studios in Bronxville, New York.
 Hemberger also served as a mixing engineer and mixed "Shut Up and Drive" at The Loft Recording Studios, together with mixing assistant Roy Matthews.
 Sturken provided all of the instrumentation while Rihanna and Rogers sang the background vocals.
 The production manager of the song was Rob Heselden with Christie Moran serving as a production assistant.
 "Shut Up and Drive" was released as the second single from the album, following the worldwide chart-topper "Umbrella" (featuring Jay-Z).
 The song premiered on Tuesday, May 22, 2007, on Rihanna's official website.
 It was originally scheduled to be released to contemporary hit radio in the United States on June 5, 2007.
 However, it was postponed to the next week.
 It was also sent to rhythmic contemporary radio on June 19, 2007.
 The single was later released as a CD single on August 27, 2007, in the UK.

 Music and lyrics

 "Shut Up and Drive" is a new wave song that incorporates influences of the 1970s and 1980s musical styles.
 It interpolates New Order's 1983 single "Blue Monday".
 The song contains an upbeat opening sequence with a heavy guitar riff.
 Tom Breihan from Pitchfork Media wrote that the song "begins with über-processed new wave guitars that sort of sound like the Cars".
-The song's sheet music shows the key of E major and common time with a moderately fast tempo.
-Rihanna's vocal range spans from the low note of F♯_{3} to the high note of B_{4} and the song follows a chord progression of E–B–C♯–F♯–B–C♯.
 Lyrically, "Shut Up and Drive", as the title suggests, is about Rihanna looking for a "driver", having nothing to do with the cars' performance described being thinly veiled metaphors for her and the driver as for a lover capable to handle them.
 The lyrics also contain multiple references to various cars and car parts, including 'class like a '57 Cadillac', all about her own attributes.